Assam: Former ULFA (I) deputy commander Dristi Rajkhowa to join BJP

 Rajkhowa, a close associate of ULFA (I) commander-in-chief Paresh Baruah, joined the militant organization in 1989.

-He served as the commander of the 109 Battalion of ULFA (I) until 2011, and was later elevated to deputy commander-in-chief in November 2020.
+He served as the commander of the 109 Battalion of ULFA (I) until 2011, and was later elevated to deputy commander-in-chief of the proscribed outfit in November 2020.

 After nearly three decades with the insurgent group, he surrendered to the Indian Army’s Red Horns Division in November 2020, along with four bodyguards.